30-day PMA supplement - a supplemental application to an approved PMA in accordance with 21 CFR 814.39(e).

 Office of Regulatory Affairs (ORA) - The Office of Regulatory Affairs is responsible for facility inspections of FDA regulated establishments.
 ORA employees are located in FDA headquarter offices and in more than 150 offices throughout the U.S.

 Office of Product Evaluation and Quality (OPEQ): OPEQ is responsible for most of the day-to-day regulatory activities for the Center, spanning the full spectrum of the total product life cycle.
-OPEQ features an immediate office, seven Offices of Health Technology, the Office of Regulatory Programs, and the Office of Clinical Evidence and Analysis.
+OPEQ features an immediate office, eight Offices of Health Technology, the Office of Regulatory Programs, and the Office of Clinical Evidence and Analysis.

-Offices of Health Technology: OPEQ features seven Offices of Health Technology (OHTs).
+Offices of Health Technology: OPEQ features eight Offices of Health Technology (OHTs).
 Each OHT covers a specific product area.
 Each OHT is responsible for the total product life cycle review, that is, premarket, compliance and quality, surveillance, of its particular program area and leading the development of policy in its respective product area.

 PMA - any premarket approval application for a class III medical device, including all information submitted with or incorporated by reference.
 "PMA" includes a new drug application for a device under section 520(l) of the FD&C Act.